rethinkdb/www/_posts/2016-04-01-dogescript-tutorial.md

 My full-stack Dogescript demo uses Node.js on the backend.
 The frontend is built with the handlebars templating library and jQuery.
 The application, which is called Dogechat, displays a chat room with realtime messaging.
-It helpfully displays each message as a doge meme.
+It helpfully shows each message as a doge meme.

 <!--more-->